 A study of standard repertoire in the chosen practical route of all style periods.
-Method of assessment: Flexible assessment

 A study of standard repertoire in the chosen practical route of all style periods.
-Method of assessment: Flexible assessment

 The module consists of two thirds practical work and one third written work.
-Method of assessment: Flexible assessment

-A study of standard repertoire in the chosen practical route of all style periods Method of assessment: Flexible assessment
+A study of standard repertoire in the chosen practical route of all style periods